SwaroopGiri/Pihole-with-unbound/README.md

 Uncheck everything else in Upstream DNS Servers section.

 Make sure Never forward reverse lookups for private IP ranges and Never forward non-FQDNs is checked in Advanced DNS section.
-Uncheck use DNSSEC option since unbound does that for us.
+Uncheck use DNSSEC option in pi-hole since unbound does that for us.

 Only check Listen on all interfaces, permit all origins in Interface listening behavior if you're planning to setup a VPN server.
 For all other connections in local network, Listen on all interfaces should suffice.